rackerlabs/support-how-to/content/general/legal.md

-**RACKSPACE HOW TO DISCLAIMER**
+**RACKSPACE HOW-TO DISCLAIMER**
 -----------------------------------------

-The Rackspace How To articles are for informational purposes only and are provided &ldquo;AS IS.&rdquo;  The information set forth in these articles is intended as a guide and not as a step-by-step process, and does not represent an assessment of any specific compliance with laws or
+The Rackspace How-To articles are for informational purposes only and are provided &ldquo;AS IS.&rdquo;  The information set forth in these articles is intended as a guide and not as a step-by-step process, and does not represent an assessment of any specific compliance with laws or